Iamfinancialoge/Iamfinancialoge/README.md

 .✅ I am building my expertise in data analysis and am currently skilled in Microsoft Excel and PostgreSQL for working with and organizing data.

-.I am looking for opportunities to collaborate on data projects, virtual assistance tasks, and advocacy work, especially in business, healthcare, and development
+.I am looking for opportunities to collaborate on data projects and virtual assistance CSR tasks, especially in business, healthcare, and development

 🍭 Connect with me on Linkedln)]